From social media to Aso Rock Peter Obi and quest of youth for hope | Ghana News Agency

 Young people are demanding a say in their governance.
 This phenomenon is manifesting in many ways across the world.
 If the trends and recent events in Africa are anything to go by, the status quo in Nigeria may not remain so for much longer.

 British firm Top10 VPN estimates that the ban affected more than 100 million internet users, presumably youth, and cost the country around $366.9 million in lost revenue.
-In defiance to this directive the youth of Nigeria resorted to using VPNs to access the platform
+In defiance of this directive, the youth of Nigeria resorted to using VPNs to access the platform

 In 2022, in a coincidence of wants, a presidential candidate in search of an audience found some on a platform in search of legitimacy from the authorities.
 Twitter and other social networks witnessed the convergence of the anti-establishment rants of the youth of Nigeria both home and abroad and the vibrant torch of hope which emerged in the form of the candidacy of Peter Gregory Obi.

-The governing class of Nigeria initially dismissed the virtual rallying of these two, being likely oblivious of the endless reach of digital platforms that they are yet to comprehend.
+The governing class of Nigeria initially dismissed the virtual rallying of these two, being likely oblivious to the endless reach of digital platforms that they are yet to comprehend.

 Peter Obi, a former Senator of Anambra State, is considered a political outsider, a novice, and the candidate of a structureless political party.
 Just nine months back, he was tagged the “social media candidate” to mock his digital campaign strategy.

 Many had dismissed it as an exuberant group of bored fingers urging on a naive Presidential aspirant.
-However, the Peter Obi candidacy would soon earn validation by converting these virtual followers into one massive crowd after another everywhere he went to campaign across Nigeria.
+However, Peter Obi’s candidacy would soon earn validation by converting these virtual followers into one massive crowd after another everywhere he went to campaign across Nigeria.

-The EndSARS protests, Lekki toll gate shootings, twitter ban, the hoarding of palliatives during the COVID19 pandemic, all amidst widespread reports of corruption and insecurity, have bred contempt and mistrust among the youth for the current political class.

-Nigeria’s traditional political establishment would rather see the visibly frail 70-year-old candidate of the incumbent All Progressives Congress (APC), Bola Ahmed Tinubu, emerge as winner of Saturday’s election.
+Nigeria’s traditional political establishment would rather see the visibly frail 70-year-old candidate of the incumbent All Progressives Congress (APC), Bola Ahmed Tinubu, emerge as the winner of Saturday’s election.
 The reason is simple.
 It is his time.
-Senator Tinubu’s catch-phrase “Emi lo kan” – Yoruba for “It’s my turn” speaks aptly to this.
-The youth of Nigeria are having none of it.
+Senator Tinubu’s catchphrase “Emi lo kan” – Yoruba for “It’s my turn” speaks aptly to this.
+The youth of Nigeria is having none of it.

 It remains to be seen how far this inspirational story will end.
 Will the social media following and recent rally crowds translate into a win to upset the political landscape of Nigeria?
 Only time will tell.